Astral Ascent: How to Play Online Co-Op – Remote Play Guide

 Advertisement

-• Launch Astral Ascent on the host system.
+• Launch Astral Ascent on the host PC and reach the Garden hub.

-• Install and launch Astral Ascent on the host machine.
+• Install and launch Astral Ascent on the host.

-• Once they connect, test movement, attacks, and menu confirmation before beginning a real run.
+• Have your friend connect, plug in their controller, then test movement, attacks, and menu confirmation before a real run.

 FinalBoss // Gear